digitalutsc/ark-ids-resolver/README.md

 ## Introduction

-This repository is separated from the Ark Services(https://github.com/digitalutsc/ark-services), and it will be Ark ID look up for up coming traffic and the landing page.
+This repository is separated from the Ark Services(https://github.com/digitalutsc/ark-services), and it will be Ark ID lookup for upcoming traffic and the landing page.
 With this, the back-end operations interface will be placed behind the VPN for security measures.

 ## Installation

+1. Create a site in `/etc/apache2/sites-available` and point it to this repo.
-Filled out the Mysql database credentails at `config/MysqlArkConf.php` to have the resolver connected to exsiting Ark IDs database.
+2. Filled out the Mysql database credentails at `config/MysqlArkConf.php` to have the resolver connected to exsiting Ark IDs database.

 ````php
 <?php